 SPECIAL RESTRICTIONS: Artificial Lure Only: Fishing in the posted areas of Bloody Run Creek, Ensign Creek, French Creek, Hewett Creek, McLoud Run, South Pine Creek, Spring Branch Creek and Waterloo Creek must be by artificial lure only.
 Artificial lure means lures that do not contain or have applied to them any natural or human-made substance designed to attract fish by the sense of taste or smell.

 Brook trout from South Pine Creek and brown trout from French Creek are spawned and stocked as fingerlings into coldwater streams with suitable temperature and habitat requirements.
 These wild fingerling trout survive much better than their domestic hatchery counterparts and also have a better chance of spawning naturally in the stream in future years.
-Using this stocking technique several populations of naturally reproducing brook and brown trout have been established in Northeast Iowa streams.
+Several populations of naturally reproducing brook and brown trout have been established in northeast Iowa streams with this stocking technique.
 These populations are self sustaining and need no additional stocking.
-Anglers can expect high numbers of 8-12 inch brown trout in these populations with trophy fish up to 20 inches also present.
+Anglers can expect high numbers of 8-12 inch brown trout in these populations along with trophy fish up to 20 inches.

-The majority of Trout Country is under private ownership, however, the Iowa DNR does purchase land along some of Iowa’s trout streams from willing buyers to provide trout fishing on publicly owned land.
-Those streams flowing through privately owned land require permission to fish from the landowner, unless the stream has an Angler Conservation Easement.
+The majority of Trout Country is under private ownership, however, the Iowa DNR does purchase land along some Iowa trout streams from willing buyers to provide trout fishing on publicly owned land.
+Streams flowing through privately owned land require permission to fish from the landowner, unless the stream has an Angler Conservation Easement.
 Angler Conservation Easements along trout streams in northeast Iowa provide water resource protection, fish habitat restoration, and public recreation.
 Conservation easements are an important partnership with participating landowners.
-Your cooperation will protect these “Trout Trails” and allow the public to fish as guests of the landowner.
+Your cooperation helps protect these “Trout Trails” and allow the public to fish as guests of the landowner.
 Always respect private property and Leave No Trace.

 Look for Public Fishing signs on one of your favorite trout streams indicating public fishing.
 Always ask the landowner for permission first, if the stream is not marked.

-put and grow streams offer unique trout fishing opportunities.
-They are particularly suited for those anglers who prefer a solitary fishing experience and the opportunity to catch a few stream-reared trout, with the possibility of catching a real trophy-sized fish.
-For more information about a particular put and grow stream, contact the local Fish Management Office.
+put and grow streams offer unique trout fishing opportunities perfect for anglers looking for a solitary fishing experience with the chance to catch a few stream-reared trout as well as a real trophy-sized fish.
+Contact the local Fish Management Office for more information about a specific put and grow stream.

-Big Spring Hatchery is the home of Iowa’s first kid's trout fishing pond.
-The series of interconnected ponds offers a safe and convenient location for young anglers to learn the basics of fishing, while having an excellent chance of reeling in their very first trout.
-A shelter is located adjacent to the pond where fishing poles and basic tackle is available if you don’t have the right equipment.
-The pond is open for anglers 16 and under.
+Big Spring Hatchery is home to Iowa’s first kid's trout fishing pond for anglers 16 and under.
+The series of interconnected ponds offers a safe and easy spot for young anglers to reel in their very first trout.
+Fishing poles and basic tackle is available in the shelter adjacent to the pond if you don’t have the right equipment.

 All kids must be accompanied by a properly licensed adult (fishing license + trout privilege).
 There is a 2-trout limit per day, which includes trout caught and released.
 Artificial tackle is recommended for anglers planning on catching and releasing.